Skip to content

 Below we’ll discuss the utilization rate a bit further (particularly how it impacts the overall health of your firm), how you can track it, as well as a few strategies to improve it.

-Measuring firm operational efficiency with utilization rate and related metrics
+Optimizing your firms operational efficiency by measuring utilization rates and related metrics

 Your realization rate measures your total billed hours worked out of all available billable hours for a specific resource.